Hammam: Europe, post World War II

-Cultural representations of the Turkish bath
+Cultural representations of the hammam

 Art

 Within the Muslim world, hammams appeared in some artistic depictions such as Persian miniatures, including the work of Kamāl ud-Dīn Behzād (or Bihzad).

 In Western art, especially in the context of 19th-century Orientalism, the hammam is often portrayed as a place of sexual looseness, disinhibition and mystery.
 These Orientalist ideas paint the Arab or Turkish "other" as mystical and sensuous, lacking morality in comparison to their Western counterparts.
 A famous painting by Jean Auguste Dominique Ingres, Le Bain Turc ("The Turkish Bath"), depicts these spaces as magical and sexual.
-There are several women touching themselves or one another sensually while some dance to music played by the woman in the centre of the painting.
+There are several women touching themselves or one another sensually, while some dance to music played by the woman in the centre of the painting.
+More recently, Sylvia Sleigh, has painted a gender-reversal take on Ingres's painting.
+Her version also counters Ingres's orientalist fantasy brothel figures by using her husband and some of her friends as real life models in more realistic surroundings.

 Movies

 Turkish director Ferzan Özpetek's 1997 film Hamam told the story of a man who inherited a hammam in Istanbul from his aunt, restored it and found a new life for himself in the process.

+In Zélie Elkihel's 5 minute animation, Hammam, a French-Moroccan woman shares a memory of her first enlightening visit to a hammam when she was 12.